OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 ## Step 3: Create an instance
 Instances are Virtual Machines, aka VM's.
 Let's begin creating one by clicking 'Launch Instance' under the 'Instances' tab.
 This will launch a wizard where we will need to provide some additional information before it can be created.

 Provide a useful name to identify the instance by.
 Leave the count at 1.
 If we wanted more instances like the one we are creating we could put the number desired here and your instances would be named dynamically.
-Example, if you instance name was 'my-first-instance' and the count was 3, you would have 3 instances with names 'my-first-instance-1, my-first-instance-2, my-first-instance-3'.
+Example, if our instance name was 'my-first-instance' and the count was 3, we would have 3 instances with names 'my-first-instance-1, my-first-instance-2, my-first-instance-3'.

 <figure>
     <img id="instance-name" src="{{site.urlimg}}jared_baker/day1collab/3-instance-name.png" data-featherlight="#instance-name" />
 </figure>

 The Source tab is where you will choose the Operating System that your instance will run.
-Ensure that your boot source is **'Image'** and not 'Volume' and that 'Create New Volume' is set to **'No'** This will make sure that your instance is provisioned correctly and will use the local disk of the underlying compute host.
+Ensure that the boot source is **'Image'** and not 'Volume' and that 'Create New Volume' is set to **'No'**.
+This will make sure that the instance is provisioned correctly and will use the local disk of the underlying compute host.
 An instance backed by a Volume will have lower disk I/O performance and will incur extra charges.

 <figure>
     <img id="instance-source" src="{{site.urlimg}}jared_baker/day1collab/3-instance-source.png" data-featherlight="#instance-source"/>
 </figure>

 Instances in the Collaboratory come in different *flavours*.
 Flavours are what defines the specifications (# of CPU, RAM, and local disk space) of the instance.
-Choose a flavour to meet your computing needs.
+Choose an appropriate flavour to meet your computing needs while keeping in mind that you will have to terminate the instance and recreate it with a different flavour if you need a smaller or larger flavour.
+One other option would be to take a snapshot and start a new instance from it, but the flavour of the instance started from a snapshot cannot be smaller than the flavour of the instance initially being snapshotted.

 <figure>
     <img id="instance-flavor" src="{{site.urlimg}}jared_baker/day1collab/3-instance-flavor.png" data-featherlight="#instance-flavor" />